What are the advantages of buying school lunch versus bringing a packed lunch? Let’s discuss.

 I also have more time to make a healthier breakfast item (oatmeal or bran cereal) and the time for them to enjoy eating it.

-I save time on a task but I also save emotional energy too.
+Among the advantages of buying school lunch is that not only do I save time on a task, I also save emotional energy, too.

 Our mornings used to consist of my packing lunches and at least one kid asking what was for lunch and then being disappointed by whatever I told them.

 Sometimes there were complaints about it.
 Or big hefty sighs of disapproval.

 And ya know what?
 As a mom we already deal with feeling unappreciated on a pretty regular basis.